 The applicant has clearly stated, within the submitted documents, the intention to provide the relevant community infrastructure within the application scheme.
 The Design and Access Statement makes consistent reference to the importance of community cohesion.
-The applicant has also intimated that improvements could be made to existing community facilities within Bodelwyddan as well as the provision of new facilities within the application scheme.
-The besign and scheme are scheme to exist a scheme to exist a scheme and the provision of new facilities within the application site.
+The applicant has also intimated that improvements could be made to existing community facilities within Bodelwyddan as well as the provision of new facilities within the application site.
 The financial contributions which will be secured through any s.106 agreement could be used to enhance existing facilities.